PetitCoinCoin/advent-of-code/2019/comments.md

 Day 12 part 2 is obviously suboptimal because it takes few minutes.
 Sure it's reasonable (~4min30), so it will stay that way, but still...

 Day 13 part 2 took me sooooo much time.
 It was mainly comprehesion issues, implementation was easy (once you have a working Intcode, which I already had).

+First time I implement a binary search (day 14 part 2) and I'm amazed how quickly it runs.